yizhuo-wang/CASi/README.md

 require(CASi)
 ```

-## Development
+## Input

+- Gene expression matrix of the initial data point/t0.
+- Gene expression matrix of the following data points/t1.
-- Fork the repo
+- (optional) Cell labels of the initial data point.
-- Create a new branch (`git checkout -b improve-feature`)
-- Make the appropriate changes in the files
-- Add changes to reflect the changes made
-- Commit your changes (`git commit -am 'Improve feature'`)
-- Push to the branch (`git push origin improve-feature`)
-- Create a Pull Request

-### Input

 ## Vignettes

-A thorough demonstration can be found at .
+A thorough demonstration can be found at the CASi.html file under the Vignettes folder.

 ## To-do
 - Publish on Bioconductor.